-We find the precise computational power of \mathbf{BQP}^{OI} as an interesting open question.
-While computable OI shows algorithmic results seemingly out of the reach of standard quantum computation, it is not obviously overpowered, in the sense that we did not find a trivial way to solve computational problems that cause major implications to the theory of computational complexity, e.g., problems complete for the classes \mathbf{NP} or \mathbf{SZK} .
+We find the precise computational power of BQP^{OI} as an interesting open question.
+While computable OI shows algorithmic results seemingly out of the reach of standard quantum computation, it is not obviously overpowered, in the sense that we did not find a trivial way to solve computational problems that cause major implications to the theory of computational complexity, e.g., problems complete for the classes NP or SZK.

 Scientific Contribution.
-On a high-level, this work shows a new connection between information processing models in quantum gravity, and some of the fundamental computational problems in computer science. we make the following contributions to computational complexity and quantum information theory.
+As a high-level summary, this work shows a new connection between information processing models in quantum gravity, and some of the fundamental computational problems in computer science.
+More specifically, we make the following contributions to computational complexity and quantum information theory (both are explained in length in Section 2).

 - In computational complexity, we show a novel parameterization technique for classical circuits C: {0,1}^{k'} → {0,1}^k, allowing to view invertibility of circuits as a spectrum rather than a binary predicate.
-We define a new natural and relaxed variant of the known Statistical Difference [SV03] problem (SD, Definition 3.5), called the Sequentially-Invertible Statistical Difference problem (SISD, Definition 4.10).
-Previous work [GMW91], [GG98] shows how to reduce both GI and GapCVP to SD, and we show new reductions to the relaxed problem SISD.
-These results are in classical computational complexity theory, independent of quantum computation. - In quantum information theory, we define a new computational model and complexity measure, capturing a natural analogue of quantum computation with unitary order superposition.
+We define a new natural and relaxed variant of the known Statistical Difference [SV03] problem (SD, Definition 3.5), called the Sequentially-Invertible Statistical Difference problem (SISD, Definition 4.12).
+Previous work [GMW91], [GG98] shows how to reduce both GI and GapCVP (respectively) to SD, and as a technical contribution we show new reductions to the relaxed problem SISD.
+These results are in classical computational complexity theory, independent of any non-classical physics or computation. - In quantum information theory, we define a new computational model and complexity measure, capturing a simple analogue of quantum computation with unitary order superposition.
 We observe a connection between the model and the problem of Statistical Difference SD.
-As a further technical step, we show a new algorithmic technique in the computational model, which in turn shows how for some parameters, the SISD problem can be solved by a quantum computer with unitary order superposition (in formal terms, that for some parameters, $SISD \in \mathbf{BQP}^{OI}$).
+As a further technical step, we show a new algorithmic technique in the computational model, which in turn implies that for some parameters, the SISD problem can be solved by a quantum computer with unitary order superposition (in formal terms, that for some parameters, SISD ∈ BQP^{OI}).